neoforged/Documentation/docs/items/datacomponents.md

 ## Adding Default Data Components to Items

-Although data components are stored on an `ItemStack`, a map of default components can be set on an `Item` to be passed to the `ItemStack` as a prototype when constructed.
+Although the mutable data components are stored on an `ItemStack`, a map of default components can be set through `Item`, to be stored on the `Holder<Item>` and finally passed to the `ItemStack` as a prototype when constructed.
 A component can be added to the `Item` via `Item.Properties#component`.
+For components that rely on dynamically generated data, such as [datapack registry objects][datapackregistry], `Item.Properties#delayedComponent` should be used instead, constructing the value given the `HolderLookup.Provider` of registries.

 ```java
 // For some DeferredRegister.Items REGISTRAR